 Cryptocurrency transaction speed is an important consideration for crypto investors and traders.
-That’s why we covered this topic in this article from 2020.

 This speed refers to how quickly a transaction can be confirmed by the network and is usually measured in minutes.
 Cryptocurrency transaction speed is important for two reasons: